nanoframework/nanoFramework.IoT.Device/devices/Ft6xx6x/README.md

-# Ft6xx6x - Touch screen
+# Ft6xx6x - Touch screen controller

-The FT6xx6x are touch screens.
+The FT6xx6x are touch screens controllers.
 [M5Core2](https://github.com/nanoframework/nanoFramework.M5Stack) has a FT6336U.
-This driver supports Ft6236G, Ft6336G , Ft6336U and Ft6426.
+This driver supports the variants FT6236G, FT6336G , FT6336U and FT6426.
 The sample has been built and tested with a [M5Core2](https://github.com/nanoframework/nanoFramework.M5Stack).

 ## Documentation